Seaaann1/BAT404-Project/README.md

 decision rules which are required to identify learning styles accurately.
 E Learning is a way to provide quick delivery of lessons.
 As compared to traditional classroom teaching method, this mode has relatively quick delivery cycles.
-E Learning has completely transformed the way in which learning is imparted to students.
-Unlike traditional chalk and board method of teaching, eLearning makes learning simpler, easier, and more effective.
+E Learning has completely transformed the way in which learning is imparted to students.Unlike traditional chalk and board method of teaching, eLearning makes learning simpler, easier, and more effective.